-Tents that are larger than 400 sq. ft. in area or canopies that are larger than 1000 sq. ft. in area require a permit for usage.
+Tents having an area in excess of 600 sq. ft. or canopies that are larger than 1000 sq. ft. in area require a permit for usage.
 They are temporary, which means that they will be used less then 180 days within a 12 month period on a single premises.
 Structures whose dimensions are smaller than these limits do not require a permit.

 To obtain a permit, please complete the application and return it with necessary documentation to the City Clerk's Department.